T

 landmark

 A magnificent Gothic abbey church, the traditional place of coronation and burial site for British monarchs.
-Explore its stunning architecture and rich history.
+It's a UNESCO World Heritage site steeped in history.

-• Audio guides are highly recommended to fully appreciate the history.
+• Audio guides are highly recommended to understand the rich history.

-• Consider booking tickets online in advance to save time.
+• Book tickets in advance to avoid queues.

 ~90 min